Center for Obsessive-Compulsive Treatment and Related Disorders

-If you are not on medications and are interested in treatment or more information, please contact: Rachel Middleton at (646) 774-8138 or Rachel.Middleton@nyspi.columbia.edu.
+If you are interested in learning more about the treatment studies offered through our center, please contact: Rachel Middleton at (646) 774-8138 or Rachel.Middleton@nyspi.columbia.edu.

 We collaborate with many leading experts, including Dr. Edna Foa (the author of “Stop Obsessing”) at the Center for the Treatment and Study of Anxiety at the University of Pennsylvania, Dr. Moira Rynn, Director of the Division of Child Psychiatry at Columbia University/New York State Psychiatric Institute, and Dr. David Goldstein at the Institute of Genomic Medicine at Columbia University.